Student Life

 International Mission Trips

 Annually, CAK students, faculty/staff, alumni, and parents have educational and mission opportunities around the world!
-These missions spread the love of Jesus Christ to all corners of the globe, and also bless our students with experiencing other cultures and learning from all of God's children worldwide.
-Click to find out more about trips to Guatemala, Kenya, Israel, and Canada.
+These trips enable our students to experience other cultures and learn from all of God's children worldwide.
+Most recently, our Spiritual Life Department went on a trip to Italy to explore the origins of Christianity.

 Knoxville's premier preschool to 12th grade private, college preparatory, Christian school located in Knox County, Tennessee.